spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_stack.md

 ***Passive Mode (default)***
 In passive mode, the Zabbix server or proxy connects to the agent to request data.

+If you use the Zabbix agent in the passive mode, it means that the poller (internal server process) connects to the agent on port 10050/TCP and polls for a certain value (e.g., host CPU load).
+The poller waits until the agent on the host responds with the value.
+Then the server gets the value back, and the connection closes.

 * Port used: 10050 (TCP)
 * Direction: Server/Proxy → Agent